graphhopper/graphhopper/docs/core/translations.md

  * Now execute `mvn clean test` to see if you did not miss arguments in your translation (see point 2 in the questions above) and start the [GraphHopper service](./quickstart-from-source.md) and go to localhost:8989 append e.g. &locale=de if your translation does not show up automatically
  * Read the [contributing guide](../../CONTRIBUTING.md) to submit your changes

+### Client-side

+All other words are likely in our [GraphHopper Maps](https://github.com/graphhopper/graphhopper-maps) front end (client-side) and for this you follow the instructions in this repository to run it and:
+ * Run `python3 update-translations.py`
+ * Now you can see your changes via `git diff`.
+Make sure that is the only one with `git status`

 ## License Agreement